ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 ## Additional Information

-### How to override some built-in schematics?
+### How to edit a built-in schematic?

+In creative mode with the build tool and the hut go to place it like you normally would.
+Rather than clicking the green checkmark there are two blue buttons to the right.
+One of them says it will place the item in the world with the placeholders (as opposed to replacing them).
+Choose this option.
+Make your changes then use the scan tool as before.
+You can then either save it as a new schematic or override and existing one.

-Simply create a schematic file with the same style/name.
+To override, simply create a schematic file with the same style/name.
 For instance, to override the [Builder's Hut](../../source/buildings/builder) wooden level 1, create a schematic file name called wooden/builder1.blueprint.

 ### How to use custom huts?